TheUberKid/gazlogs/README.md

 # gazlogs

-HotS Replay Logger and GAZDANQ Exchange using Blizzard's heroprotocol.py to read replays
+HotS Replay Logger and GAZDANQ Exchange using a Javascript port of Blizzard's heroprotocol to read replays

 developed by Zeki Xu